Proselytism: Hinduism

-Hinduism lacks a proselytism tradition.
+Hinduism has a proselytism tradition.
 Classical Hinduism represents a diversity of views and theology.
 Its followers are free to follow any among the theistic, non-theistic or other traditions within Hinduism.
 Followers can pick or change to any philosophy or belief they fancy and worship any personal god or goddess in a manner they deem fit, given an unspoken but loud understanding that all paths are equally valid in their purest form.
-In the modern era, religious conversion from and to Hinduism has been a controversial subject.
+Religious conversion from and to Hinduism has been controversial in the modern era.
 Many state the concept of missionary activity and proselytism is anathema to the precepts of Hinduism.

-While proselytism is not a part of the Hindu tradition, religious conversion to and between various traditions within Hinduism such as Vaishnavism, Shaivism and Shaktism has a long history.
-However, these traditions of conversion did not have to do with an idea which was more objectively valid, or the potential consequences of false ideas in the afterlife, but which was more conducive in understanding the unknowable Brahman as well as promoting righteousness throughout society.
+While proselytism was not a part of the Hindu tradition, religious conversion to and between various traditions within Hinduism, such as Vaishnavism, Shaivism, and Shaktism, has a long history.
+However, these traditions of conversion did not have to do with an idea that was more objectively valid or the potential consequences of false ideas in the afterlife, but which was more conducive to understanding the unknowable Brahman and promoting righteousness throughout society.

-The debate on proselytization and religious conversion between Christianity, Islam and Hinduism is more recent, and started in the 19th century.
+The debate on proselytization and religious conversion between Christianity, Islam, and Hinduism is more recent and started in the 19th century.
 Religious leaders of some Hindu reform movements such as the Arya Samaj launched the Shuddhi movement to proselytize and reconvert Muslims and Christians back to Hinduism, while those such as the Brahmo Samaj suggested Hinduism to be a non-missionary religion.
 All these sects of Hinduism have welcomed new members to their group, while other leaders of Hinduism's diverse schools have stated that given the intensive proselytization activities from missionary Islam and Christianity, this "there is no such thing as proselytism in Hinduism" view must be re-examined.

 Hare Krishna Movement

 One group that takes in willing converts in Hinduism is the International Society for Krishna Consciousness (ISKCON), also known as Hare Krishnas.
-Devotees have no codified rituals of conversion, but promote recitation of the Hare Krishna mantra as a means to achieve a mature stage of love of God.
+Devotees have no codified conversion rituals but promote recitation of the Hare Krishna mantra as a means to achieve a mature stage of love of God.
 ISKCON adherents view Krishna as the supreme deity that those of other faith traditions worship.
 A commonly accepted notion among devotees is that ISKCON allows one to recognize the primacy of the supreme deity, Krishna, in the practices and traditions of other faiths.
 ISKCON promotes the concept of Sanatana-Dharma (Hinduism), the 'eternal law' that other faiths can uncover.

 Jainism

 Mahavira (599–527 BC), the 24th Tirthankara of Jainism, developed an early philosophy regarding relativism and subjectivism known as Anekantavada.
-As a result of this acceptance of alternate religious practices, the phenomenon of proselytisation is largely absent in these religions but not unknown.
+As a result of this acceptance of alternative religious practices, the phenomenon of proselytization is largely absent in these religions but not unknown.
 Converts are welcome to the Jain faith.